 Drivers found to have a BAC of .18 or higher may be found guilty of Aggravated Driving While Intoxicated (NY VTL §1192-2a), a more serious offense with stiffer penalties.
 Similarly, those found to be driving while under the influence of a drug or a combination of drugs and alcohol may also be found guilty of driving while impaired.

-Other DWI offenses in the Bronx include refusing to take a chemical test when police suspect driving under the influence of alcohol or drugs (NY VTL §1194), and the zero-tolerance offense alternatively known as “driving after having consumed alcohol” (NY VTL §1194-a).
+Other DWI offenses include refusing to take a chemical test when police suspect driving under the influence of alcohol or drugs (NY VTL §1194), and the zero-tolerance offense alternatively known as “driving after having consumed alcohol” (NY VTL §1194-a).
 The latter law provides penalties for drivers under the age of 21 found to be driving with even a small amount of alcohol (.02 BAC) in the bloodstream.
 An attorney in the Bronx could help someone prepare a defense if they have been accused of DWI or another drunk driving charge.

 The penalties in cases involving driving under the influence or while intoxicated vary depending on a variety of factors, including the age of the driver, any prior convictions for DWI, and the amount of alcohol concentrated in the bloodstream.